 If you still have the reciepts you may want to bring them along in the off chance you do get asked.
 I would highly recommend you doing this especially if you are taking say a drone for photography or something similar.
 But in the end, like I mentioned above, I would not be overly concerned as a tourist.

-Your passport has to be valid for at least 6 months after your arrival into Costa Rica.
+Your passport has to be valid for at least 6 months

 You really need to pay attention on this one.
 Before booking your ticket or vacation, make sure you have at least 6 months before your passport expires when you plan on going to Costa Rica.